stctheproducer/kamba/README.md

 ## Contributing

-Contributions to kamba are welcome and appreciated!
+Contributions to Kamba are welcome and appreciated!
 Whether you're fixing bugs, adding features, improving documentation, or spreading the word, your help makes this project better.

 ### How to Contribute